eulerto/pgquarrel/README.md

 $ pgquarrel [OPTION]...
 ```

+By default, the changes will be output to stdout and only some kind of objects will be compared (those whose default is true).

-The following command-line options control what will be output.
+The following command-line options are provided (all are optional):

-* `config (-c)`: configuration file that contains source and target connection information and type of objects that will be compared.
+* `config (-c)`: configuration file that contains source and target connection information and kind of objects that will be compared.
 * `file (-f)`: send output to file, - for stdout (default: stdout).
 * `ignore-version: ignore version check. pgquarrel uses the reserved keywords provided by the postgres version that it was compiled in.
 Server version greater than the compiled one could not properly quote some keywords used as identifiers.
 * `summary (-s)`: print a summary of changes.